Posted On: May 2nd, 2017 Author: Renee Ciaramella

 You may also have the option to accompany your elderly parent to the gate, even if you aren’t flying.
 Check at the airline ticket counter to get an escort pass that lets you go through security with your parent.
 You will need to provide your ID for this option.

 If you haven’t traveled from an airport like Logan International Airport before, look at a map to get a feel for the layout.
 Identify restroom locations, food options and other services you or your elderly traveler may need while waiting for the flight.
 You’ll feel a lot more prepared and comfortable with an idea of what to expect.
-Even with preparation, it’s a good idea to show up early, so you don’t have to rush.
+Even with preparation, it’s a good idea to show up early so you don’t have to rush.

 Health issues complicate the travel process, but preparing for medical issues increases the chances of a safe flight.
 Check with the traveler’s doctor before booking the trip.
 Find out if any medical conditions may make it unsafe to fly.
 Ask for tips and precautions that can help during the flight.
 It’s also useful to have a medical certificate or document describing any medical conditions in case a medical issue arises during the flight.
 Keep this document with you or in your elderly companion’s travel bag during travel.
+This thorough preparation ensures a high level of assisted travel for elderly flyers.

 Consider the mobility aids, medications and other medical equipment your elderly parent will need at the airport and during the flight.